AnkitVig/COVID-19-Statistics-Analysis/README.md

 # COVID-19-Statistics-Analysis
-The Application is created using Angular(.
+The Application is created using Angular9.
 Catch the latest news and stats here
 ## https://ankitvig.github.io/COVID-19-Statistics-Analysis/